Step-by-Step Guide to Word2Vec with Gensim

 Introduction

-A few months back, when I initially began working at Office People, I developed an interest in Language Models, particularly Word2Vec.
+When I began working at Office People a few months back, I became interested in Large Language Models, particularly Word2Vec.
 Being a native Python user, I naturally concentrated on Gensim’s Word2Vec implementation and looked for papers and tutorials online.
-I directly applied and duplicated code snippets from multiple sources, as any good data scientist would do.
-I delved further and deeper to attempt to understand what went wrong with my method, reading through Stackoverflow conversations, Gensim’s Google Groups, and the library’s documentation.
+As any good data scientist would do, I directly applied and duplicated code snippets from multiple sources.
+I delved deeper to understand what went wrong with my method, reading through Stackoverflow conversations, Gensim’s Google Groups, and the library’s documentation.

 Word2Vec with Gensim

 However, I always thought that one of the most important aspects of creating a Word2Vec model was missing.
-During my experiments, I discovered that lemmatizing the sentences or looking for phrases/bigrams in them had a significant impact on the results and performance of my models.
+During my experiments, I discovered that lemmatizing the sentences or looking for phrases/bigrams in them significantly impacted the results and performance of my models.
 Though the impact of preprocessing varies depending on the dataset and application, I decided to include the data preparation steps in this article and use the fantastic spaCy library alongside it.

 Learning Objectives